- Scientific Name

 - Canada, Alberta, British Columbia, Manitoba, New Brunswick, Northwest Territories, Ontario, Quebec, Saskatchewan, North America, USA, Florida, Arizona, California, Nevada, New Mexico, Texas, Puerto Rico, Colorado, Oklahoma, Utah, Alabama, Arkansas, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Nebraska, North Carolina, Ohio, Oregon, South Carolina, Tennessee, Idaho, Washington, Wyoming, Virginia, West Virginia, Maryland, Montana, North Dakota, South Dakota, Connecticut, Delaware, District of Columbia, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Wisconsin

 Pronunciation: ep-tess-a-cus fuss-cuss

-Big brown bats clearly rank among America’s most beneficial animals.
-And, as they are forced out of traditional forest habitats due to encroaching human populations, logging, and habitat modification, they will move into increasingly close human contact, taking up residence in buildings and other man-made structures.
-But, humans and bats can coexist peacefully.
-Sometimes designing bat-specific artificial roosts are the best options to keep bats out of our homes, yet near enough so that we can continue to benefit from their insect-eating capabilities.
-Though many species, like the big brown, still rank among our most abundant and widespread bats, they nevertheless deserve attention from conservation and education initiatives for healthy environments.
+Big Brown Bats rank among America’s most beneficial animals.
+As they are forced out of traditional forest habitats due to encroaching human populations, logging, and habitat modification, the bats increasingly move into close human contact and take up residence in buildings and other man-made structures.
+Bats and humans can coexist peacefully.
+Sometimes, designing and installing bat-specific artificial roosts is the best option to keep bats out of our homes, yet near enough so that we can continue to benefit from their insect-eating capabilities.
+Though many species like the Big Brown Bat rank among our most abundant and widespread bats, they nevertheless deserve attention from conservation and education initiatives to assure healthy environments.